- No Win No Fee funding available

 In order to make a legal claim against a Hospital Trust or your GP for failure to recognise and treat sepsis, you should speak with a specialist lawyer who will be able to advise you of whether you have reasonable grounds to pursue a claim for negligence.

 You will probably have reasonable grounds if you or your loved one were aware that you didn’t receive the right treatment in time, or at all.
+Our team sees any potential claim both as an opportunity to secure yours and your family’s future, and to throw a spotlight on vital patient safety lessons for medical institutions, avoiding further instances of substandard care.

 What is the process when making a claim?